slsa-framework/slsa-github-generator/internal/builders/generic/README.md

       - name: Run GoReleaser
         # =================================================
         #
-        # Step 2: add an id field to your goreleaser step.
+        # Step 2: add an id: run-goreleaser field
+        #         to your goreleaser step.
         #
         # =================================================
         id: run-goreleaser